zeal18/transform/docs/source/transformers/scoped-configuration.rst

     (new Source).transformInto[Target]
     // Target(100, None)

-Then, in scope where ``TransformerConfiguration`` is available, Chimney is able to pick it up as a base configuration for transformer derivation.
+Then, in scope where ``TransformerConfiguration`` is available, the Transform is able to pick it up as a base configuration for transformer derivation.
 This way you can define your default transformers ruleset for your module or project.